airbytehq/airbyte/docs/integrations/sources/surveymonkey.md

 1. In **Start Date**, enter a UTC date and time in the following format: `2099-01-25T00:00:00Z`.
     The connector won't replicate data before this date.
 1. (Optional) Click **Optional fields** to specify:
-    - **Origin datacenter of the SurveyMonkey account**.
-For US-based SurveyMonkey accounts, leave this value as `USA`.
+    - **Origin datacenter of the SurveyMonkey account**: For US-based SurveyMonkey accounts, leave this value as `USA`.
-    - **Survey Monkey survey IDs**.
-If specified, the connector will only replicate data for these surveys.
+    - **Survey Monkey survey IDs**: If specified, the connector will only replicate data for these surveys.
 If left blank, the connector replicates data for any survey you can access.
 1. Click **Set up source**.